vyos/vyos-documentation/docs/configuration/protocols/igmp.rst

 .. cfgcmd:: set protocols igmp-proxy interface <interface> alt-subnet <network>

    Defines alternate sources for multicasting and IGMP data.
 The network address must be on the following format 'a.b.c.d/n'.
-By default the router will accept data from sources on the same network as configured on an interface.
+By default, the router will accept data from sources on the same network as configured on an interface.
    If the multicast source lies on a remote network, one must define from where traffic should be accepted.